 It is very important to understand which locomotives went to Queenborough from August 1971 onwards and what exactly happened to them.
 Clearly what has been published is only part of the story so observations, notes and photographs from that period could prove of great importance.
 Very few reports have so far been traced.
 The most widely used being from the RO (p.437 12/72) which quotes information provided by Shipbreaking (Queenborough) on a visit made on 22nd October 1972.
 That said “Twenty-five locomotives had been, or were being, purchased from B.R. for export to Italy.
 Thirteen had already gone by that date (in batches of five, five and three), being shipped from Sheerness Docks after preparation at Queenborough depot”.
 The originator of this report has been traced so no doubts whatsoever as to its authenticity.

-In addition to no sightings of D2242 at Queenborough there are none of D2289 and D2295.
-This supports the possibility of others passing through and not been observed.
+In addition to only one sighting of D2242 at Queenborough there are none of D2033 & D2289 and only one of D2295.
+This supports the possibility of others passing through and not being observed.